Update: George Pell has now had his conviction quashed by the High Court of Australia.

 Portions of each sentence are to be served concurrently with the sentence for sexual penetration, meaning Pell will serve six years in jail.
 He will have a non-parole period of three years and eight months.

-In televised remarks from a packed courtroom at the County Court of Victoria, Kidd said Pell’s first incident of offending against the boys, in which he forced one of the 13-year-old boys to put their mouth on his penis, constituted a “brazen and forcible sexual attack”.
+In televised remarks from a packed courtroom at the County Court of Victoria, Kidd said Pell’s first incident of offending against the boys, in which a jury found he forced one of the 13-year-old boys to put their mouth on his penis, constituted a “brazen and forcible sexual attack”.

-Kidd said the second act of offending, in which he groped one of the boys weeks in a corridor of the cathedral weeks after the first attack, was perpetrated with “physical aggression and venom”.
+Kidd said the second act of offending, in which a jury found he groped one of the boys weeks in a corridor of the cathedral weeks after the first attack, was perpetrated with “physical aggression and venom”.

 He further ruled Pell’s offences were the actions of a “fully functioning, competent, lucid, and intelligent man,” discounting the defence’s argument that no person in their right mind would commit the abuses he was charged with.